Causes of earache

 For things stuck in a child’s ear, the treatment will usually depend on what the object is.
 If it’s something soft like a corn kernel, the doctor might use fine forceps or a special spoon to get it out.
 If it’s hard – for example, a plastic bead from a necklace – the doctor might use a special syringe to flush out the object.

 Never try to remove an object from your child’s ear yourself.

 If the earache is caused by a burst eardrum, the eardrum will usually fix itself.
-It’s still important that your doctor checks your child.
+It’s still important that your GP checks your child.

-If the sore ear is caused by a nearby infection such as tonsillitis or sinusitis, your GP will tell you what to do about these conditions.
+If the sore ear is caused by a nearby infection like tonsillitis or sinusitis, your GP will tell you what to do about these conditions.